edgexfoundry-holding/open-horizon-integration/hub/05-view-device-data.md

 Horizon Agent version: 2.25.0
 ```

-Check to ensure that the `edgex_1.0.1_amd64` Service is running and your Edge Node is properly configured:
+Check to ensure that your Edge Node is properly configured:

 ``` bash
 hzn node list | jq '.configstate'